tdcosim/TDcoSim/docs/user_guide_getting_started.md

 # Getting started with TDcoSim

 In this section, we describe how you can get started with using TDcoSim to conduct static or dynamic co-simulation studies for T & D systems with DER penetration and fault events.
-A list of studies possible with TDcoSim can be found [here](user_guide_introduction.md#studies).

 ## 1. Setup TDcoSim